alextanhongpin/clean-architecture-learn/golang/README.md

 ## Structure

+What are the most important layers that we need in an application?

+- controller - where the handlers are located
+- views - if we are serving html. `templates` are placed here too
+- repository - no questions about this one
+- entity - we could call this model. has `fixtures`
+- actions - we call our application logic actions instead of usecase, because it is more intuitive, a verb.
+It makes the transition from controllers (nouns for resources) to actions (verbs) more natural too.
+Forget `usecase` and `service`
+- container - where we glue all our dependencies
+- adapters - where all third party implementation that adheres to our domain entity lies
+- cmd - the app we are starting, whether it is a cli, api server or webapp etc

 ### Config

 Application config should be loaded through environment variables only.
 You don't need a package manager like `viper` to load the environment variables.